CITY HALL> Finance

 To find out more about your tax bill, contact the Finance Department.

-These penalties are a requirement of the Local Government Act.
+These penalties are a requirement of the Community Charter.
 The City has no authority to waive or modify these penalty amounts.
 A payment that is one day late is subject to the same penalty as a payment that is 6 months late.

 If Your Property Taxes Are Paid by a Mortgage Company/Financial Institution